 Auburn on Chocolate

 Soft Old Hollywood waves in a medium-brown hue complement Jessica Alba's tan complexion and dark eyes.
+This is a classic color that wears well all-year-round.

 Dark Roots, Warm Highlights

-Laverne Cox is another hair chameleon, known for shifting her look from everything to a blonde chin-length bob to full honey-colored curls and even magenta waves.
+Laverne Cox is another hair chameleon, known for shifting her look from everything from a blonde chin-length bob to full honey-colored curls and even magenta waves.
 We adore this sleek low bun with dark roots and warm highlights.

 Medium-Brown With Subtle Highlights